CryptozombiesHQ/cryptozombie-lessons/sk/4/battle-03.md

 ---

 Teraz keď už máme zdroj náhodnosti v našom kontrakte, môžme ho použiť na výpočet výsledkov zápasov zombie.
-Now that we have a source of some randomness in our contract, we can use it in our zombie battles to calculate the outcome.

 Naše zombie zápasy budu fungovať nasledovne:
-Our zombie battles will work as follows:

 - Zvolíš oponentovho zombie, ktoreho chceš napadnúť, a zvolíš si jedného z svojich zombies, ktorý bude útočiť
 - Zombie ktorý útočí ma 70% šancu výhry.
 Zombie ktorý je napadnutý má len 30% šancu úspechu.